-In 1948, the NP, with its ideology of apartheid that brought an even more rigorous and authoritarian approach than the segregationist policies of previous governments, won the general election.
+After the Second World War, in 1948, the NP, with its ideology of apartheid that brought an even more rigorous and authoritarian approach than the segregationist policies of previous governments, won the general election.
 It did so against the background of a revival of mass militancy during the 1940s, after a period of relative quiescence in the 1930s when black groups attempted to foster unity among themselves.
-The change was marked by the formation of the ANC Youth League in 1943, fostering the leadership of figures such as Anton Lembede, Ashby Solomzi Peter Mda, Nelson Mandela, Oliver Tambo and Walter Sisulu, who were to inspire the struggle for decades to come.
+The change was marked by the formation of the ANC Youth League in 1943, fostering the leadership of figures such as Anton Lembede, AP Mda, Nelson Mandela, Oliver Tambo and Walter Sisulu, who were to inspire the struggle for decades to come.

-In the 1940s, squatter movements in peri-urban areas brought mass politics back to the urban centres.
+In the 1940s, squatter movements in periurban areas brought mass politics back to the urban centres.
 The 1946 Mineworkers' Strike was a turning point in the emergence of politics of mass mobilisation.

-As was the case with World War I, the experience of World War II and post-war economic difficulties enhanced discontent.
+As was the case with the First World War, the experience of the Second World War and postwar economic difficulties enhanced discontent.

-For those who supported the NP, its primary appeal lay in its determination to maintain white domination in the face of rising mass resistance; uplift poor Afrikaners; challenge the pre-eminence of English-speaking white people in public life, the professions and business; and abolish the remaining imperial ties.
+For those who supported the NP, its primary appeal lay in its determination to maintain white domination in the face of rising mass resistance; uplift poor Afrikaners; challenge the preeminence of English-speaking white people in public life, the professions and business; and abolish the remaining imperial ties.